envoyproxy/go-control-plane/README.md

 make generate
 ```

-You should use the included build image to produce a consistent set of generated file, e.g.
+You should use the included [build image](Dockerfile.ci) to produce a consistent set of generated files, e.g.

 ```sh
 docker run -v $(pwd):/go-control-plane gcr.io/istio-testing/go-control-plane-ci:05-09-2019 make generate